Regulus (Turner): In England

-Regulus remained in Turner's personal gallery until his death.
-Several repaintings and repairs made it particularly susceptible to the poor environmental conditions of the gallery, which included dust, roaming cats, and moisture.
-In 1856 the legal proceedings of the Turner Bequest were settled, and Regulus became one of the first 100 paintings moved to the National Gallery in London.
-On 24 November 1856 it was moved to the ground floor of the Marlborough House, and six months later was moved upstairs.
-In October 1859 keeper of the National Gallery Ralph Nicholson Wornum moved Regulus to the South Kensington Museum, where a small (Note: The copper plate Bradshaw engraved on was approximately a quarter the size of the plate Wilson engraved on, which itself was half the size of the original canvas.) engraving was made by Samuel Bradshaw.
-In October 1861 Regulus was moved to the 'Turner Room' in the National Gallery to comply with the terms of the Turner Bequest.
+Regulus remained in Turner's personal gallery until his death in 1851.
+The repaintings and repairs made it particularly susceptible to the poor environmental conditions of the gallery, which included dust, roaming cats, and moisture.
+In 1856, the legal proceedings of the Turner Bequest were settled, and Regulus became one of the first 100 paintings moved to the National Gallery in London.
+On 24 November 1856, it was moved to the ground floor of Marlborough House, then being used as an overflow space, and six months later was relocated upstairs.
+In October 1859, the Keeper of the National Gallery Ralph Nicholson Wornum moved Regulus to the South Kensington Museum, where a small engraving was made by Samuel Bradshaw.
+(Note: The copper plate Bradshaw engraved on was approximately a quarter the size of Wilson's plate, which itself was half the size of the original canvas.)
+In October 1861, Regulus was moved to the Turner Room in the National Gallery to comply with the terms of the Turner Bequest.

-Stabbing
+Stabbing and other damage

-Just before 2:00 pm, on 16 December 1863, a poorly dressed man named Walter Stephenson entered the Turner room of the National Gallery.
-Stephenson may have worked as an accountant, an author, a clerk or a lithographic writer, though regardless of profession, he was known to be homeless and without family or friends.
-Curator Edmund Paine noticed that Stephenson was acting erratically around Regulus, and reported him to Eleazer Dennin, the inspector of police for the National Gallery.
-Shortly thereafter, Stephenson realised he was being watched and rested for two hours.
-Paine reentered the gallery shortly before 4:00, soon after which Stephenson produced a penknife and stabbed the painting five times, piercing the canvas once.
-Stephenson was apprehended on the spot and handed over his knife with paint still on the blade.
-Stephenson seems to have been in part motivated by a hostility towards Turner, as Dennin claimed that when interrogated, "he replied, 'I was very much excited.
-The misty state of the picture and the dislike I had for the man made me do it.
+Just before 2:00 pm, on 16 December 1863, Walter Stephenson entered the Turner Room of the National Gallery.
+Stephenson may have worked as an accountant, an author, a clerk or a lithographic writer; he was known to be homeless and without family or friends.
+The curator Edmund Paine noticed that Stephenson was acting erratically around Regulus, and reported him to Eleazer Dennin, the inspector of police for the National Gallery.
+Stephenson realised he was being watched and stayed still for two hours.
+Paine reentered the gallery shortly before 4:00 pm, after which Stephenson produced a penknife and stabbed the painting nine times, piercing the canvas four times and creating a gash about 1.25 inch long.
+Stephenson was apprehended on the spot, and willingly handed over his knife with paint still on the blade.
+Stephenson seems to have been in part motivated by a hostility towards Turner, as Dennin claimed that he said during interrogation, "I was very much excited.
+The misty state of the picture and the dislike I had for the man made me do it."

-Stephenson was subsequently taken into custody and charged with "wilful damage to one of Turner's pictures in the National Gallery."
-He was tried on 4 January 1864 in Clerkenwell, where he pleaded guilty.
-On 18 January 1864 he was sentenced to six months of hard labour.
+Stephenson was taken into custody and charged with "wilful damage to one of Turner's pictures in the National Gallery".
+He was tried on 4 January 1864, in Clerkenwell, where he pleaded guilty.
+On 18 January, he was sentenced to six months of hard labour.
 The painting restorer George Morrill was hired on 28 January to reline Regulus, a task which he completed by 9 February.
-On 19 February, Charles Buttery was hired to repair for eight guineas.
-He completed this work quickly, and by 1 April Regulus was returned to the National Gallery.
+On 19 February, Charles Buttery was hired to make further repairs to the painting for eight guineas.
+He completed this work quickly, and by 1 April, only four months after the attack, Regulus was returned to the National Gallery.

-In 1984 a visitor poked the centre of Reguluss canvas, causing several fragments of paint to fall off.
-These flakes were retrieved from the floor, and reattached.
 Since 1960, Regulus has had to be retouched four times due to flaking and cracking paint.
+In 1984, a visitor poked the centre of Reguluss canvas, causing several flakes of paint to fall off.
+They were retrieved from the floor and reattached.